ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>Rain and a slight chance of thunderstorms before midnight, then a chance of rain and snow.
 Cloudy, with a low around 26.
 North
          northwest wind 6 to 21 mph, with gusts as high as 32 mph.
+Chance of precipitation is 80%.
 New snow accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">